tdg5/stats-learning-notes/glossary.md

 **[Validation Set][#validation-set]**: A randomly selected subset of a data set that is withheld for the purpose of validating model fit and estimating test error rate.

+Though conceptually simple and easy to implement, the validation set approach has two potential drawbacks.

+1. The estimated test error rate can be highly variable depending on which observations fall into the training set and which observations fall into the test/validation set.

+2. The estimated error rate tends to be overestimated since the given statistical method was trained with fewer observations than it would have if fewer observations had been set aside for validation.

+[Cross-validation][#cross-validation] is a refinement of the validation set approach that mitigates these two issues.

 <a id="variable-selection"></a>
 **[Variable Selection][#variable-selection]**: The process of removing